Rattlyy/Amogus/README.md

 Place it and an AMOBGUS will spawn.

 ## A**MOB**gus
 The aMOBgus is a mob that likes to randomly scream AMOGUS and attack you.
-He's armed with a iron sword.
+He's armed with an iron sword.

 ## Photos